Silicosis

 • Kidney disease: Kidneys that are weakened or damaged cannot properly filter out toxins and waste from the blood, leading to multiple other health issues.

-• Lung nodule growths: Often non-cancerous, these are small lumps that form in the lungs.
+• Lung nodule growths: These are small, noncancerous lumps that form in the lungs.

 • Progressive massive fibrosis: Scarring caused by silica dust can continue to spread throughout the lung and greatly limit its function.